D2O: Dynamic Discriminative Operations for Efficient Long-Context Inference of Large Language Models: Introduction

-We compare $\text{D}_{2}\text{O}$ with state-of-the-art KV cache eviction methods StreamingLLM~\cite{xiao2023efficient}, $\text{H}_{2}\text{O}$~\cite{zhang2024h2o}, and RoCo~\cite{DBLP:journals/corr/abs-2402-06262} .
-To demonstrate the generability of $\text{D}_{2}\text{O}$, we conduct our evaluation on four models from three different LLM families (Llama, Falcon, and Mistral) and a range of tasks involving math and commonsense reasoning, long-context QA, summarization, and code completion, drawn from LM-Eval~\cite{gao2021framework}, LongBench~\cite{bai2023longbench}, long-context fact retrieval~\cite{kamradt2023needle}, and language modeling~\cite{rae2019compressive} benchmarks.
-We highlight five of our findings: \textbf{(1)} $\text{D}_{2}\text{O}$ significantly enhances performance on reasoning tasks, especially with reduced budgets compared to baselines. \textbf{(2)} $\text{D}_{2}\text{O}$ manages KV cache compression effectively with minimal accuracy impact, outperforming other eviction-based baselines on LongBench. \textbf{(3)} $\text{D}_{2}\text{O}$ demonstrates superior long-context retrieval capabilities with a compressed KV cache compared to baselines. \textbf{(4)} $\text{D}_{2}\text{O}$ effectively leverages long-distance dependencies in language modeling with a limited KV cache. \textbf{(5)} $\text{D}_{2}\text{O}$ reduces memory usage, enabling up to larger batch sizes and 3 times higher throughput than the full cache setting in our experimental setting.
+We evaluate $\text{D}_{2}\text{O}$ and compare it with state-of-the-art KV cache compression methods: StreamingLLM~\citep{xiao2023efficient}, $\text{H}_{2}\text{O}$~\citep{zhang2024h2o}, RoCo~\citep{DBLP:journals/corr/abs-2402-06262}, pyramidKV~\cite{cai2024pyramidkv}, and CaM~\citep{zhangcam}.
+To demonstrate the generability of $\text{D}_{2}\text{O}$, we conduct our evaluation using four models from three different LLM families (Llama, Falcon, and Mistral) and diverse tasks involving math and commonsense reasoning, long-context QA, summarization, and code completion, drawn from LM-Eval~\citep{gao2021framework}, LongBench~\citep{bai2023longbench}, long-context fact retrieval~\citep{kamradt2023needle}, and language modeling~\citep{rae2019compressive} benchmarks.
+We highlight five of our findings: \begin{itemize} \item (1) Under the same reduced KV cache budgets, $\text{D}_{2}\text{O}$ consistently achieves superior performance on reasoning tasks compared to state-of-the-art baselines. \item (2) For long-context tasks, $\text{D}_{2}\text{O}$ outperforms state-of-the-art baselines on LongBench with minimal accuracy degradation. \item (3) $\text{D}_{2}\text{O}$ also outperforms state-of-the-art baselines on the Needle In A Haystack task, demonstrating superior long-context fact retrieval capabilities. \item (4) Even with a limited KV cache, $\text{D}_{2}\text{O}$ is able to effectively leverage long-distance dependencies in language modeling, achieving superior performance compared to state-of-the-art baselines. \item (5) Lastly, $\text{D}_{2}\text{O}$ enables larger batch sizes and is able to achieve up to 3.04 times higher throughput than the original model in our experimental setup. \end{itemize}